vic-ma/howtodismantle.github.io/_posts/2025-08-16-Influx-and-Chill-Writing-and-Querying-Time-Series-Data-with-Peakboard.md

   |> filter(fn: (r) => r._field == "value")
   |> max()
 {% endhighlight %}
+It read from `DismantleBucket`, limits the range to the last two hours, filters for the `temperature` measurement and its `value` field, and then return the maximum value in that window.

 The screenshot shows the result set.
 Besides the two timestamps (start and end of the query period), the actual value appears in the `_value` column.
 Our sample outputs a single row, but additional fields or sensors would produce multiple rows.